wangeddie67/isa_manim/docs/docs/0-introductions/02-animation-apis.md

 ::: isa_manim.isa_scene.isa_data_flow.IsaDataFlow.decl_function

-Function units are identified by hash values because some function units may share the same name.
+Hash values identify function units because some may share the same name.
 For example, one instruction applies multiple adders (`name` is "Adder").
 If the option `name` is not provided, the generated function unit applies `isa_hash` as the name.

 `args_width` and `args_name` should have the same number of elements. `res_width` and `res_name` also should have the same number of elements.
 If there is only one return value, `res_width` and `res_name` can be single elements.
 For example: